Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Knapsacks with Resource Augmentation

-\begin{proof} For calculating the value of the current solution, we need to calculate~$v_t$, the total value of the first~$\bar n_t$ items.
+\begin{proof} For obtaining the value of the current solution, we calculate the total value of the first~$\bar n_t$ items.
 We do this by iterating through the value classes once and per value class, we iterate once through the list~$\types_\ell$ to access the number~$\bar n_t$.
 Then, we use prefix computation twice in order to access the total value of the first~$\bar n_t$ items of type~$t$. \cref{lem:data-structure} bounds this time by~$\OO(\log n)$.
 By \cref{lem:hg:NoOfTypes}, the number of item types is bounded by~$\OO\big( \frac{\log^2 n}{\eps^4} \big)$.
 Combining these two values bounds the total running time by~$\OO\big( \frac{\log^3 n}{\eps^4} \big)$.
-As this time is clearly dominated by obtaining the implicit solution in the first place, we precalculate the solution value when computing the implicit solution value and store it to return it in~$\OO(1)$. \end{proof}
+As this time is clearly dominated by obtaining the implicit solution in the first place, we calculate and store the solution value when computing the implicit solution value and thus are able to return it in constant time. \end{proof}